 Confusing Fischer's sex-linkage with Peach-faced

-Sex-linked + autosomal recessive combined
+Sex-linked mutations combined with autosomal recessive traits

 Frequently asked questions